 Many people report that engaging in karezza brings them even more sexual energy and vitality that day and even the next day.
 The advantages are many!

 If you’re in a long-distance relationship, orgasm control can be another super sexy way of staying connected, especially if you’re wanting to play with some sub/dom dynamics.
 One strong choice here is sex toys that are made for couples, with remote controls.

-There are panty vibes, where one person controls the other’s vibrator with an app on their phone.
+There are panty vibes, where one person controls the other’s vibrator with an app on their phone (check out We-Vibe toys for more).
 Imagine being out to dinner with your girlfriends and all of a sudden you get that little buzz in your panties.
 Time to get turned on for a bit, but then come back down.
 You might even get a text from your partner: “get yourself up to a 7 and then drop down to a 1.
 Let me know when you’ve done so.”

 Or vibrating anal plugs that can be controlled the same way.
 Say you’re on a long-distance couple date night and you want to take things to a hot, steamy place.
 You can be explicit about telling your partner exactly what to do, and exactly how excited to get … but then not go all the way.
 Some of these sexy apps even come with visuals, so you can securely see your lover’s reactions.

 “Orgasm control is a phenomenal way to experience surrender,” says Dr. Joli Hamilton, Ph.D, CSE. “[A]n emotional and physical surrender to the authority of a trusted person in a negotiated relationship can feel incredibly powerful.
 Surrendering your sense of when and how a better orgasm will happen is a recipe for maddeningly delicious build-up.”